HFI conducts Tabih, Slah and Gintlo trainings in various location in Landan Polomok, South Cotabato.

 Slah trainings was held in three (3) areas in Landan Polomok namely, Bukay-eel, Purok Dam and Purok Bato from 03 February to 29 February 2020.
-Fifteen(15) trainees was trained altogether.
+Fifteen(15) trainees were trained altogether.

 Gintlo is a Blaan fabric woven from cotton thread.
-The cloth is used by the Blaans for clothing such as tubular skirt, shawl, and scarf for men.
+The cloth is used by the Blaans for clothing such as tubular skirts, shawls, and scarves for men.

 If you want to see more photos during the training, click here.